YvanMazy/TransferProxy/.github/README.md

 1. Download and launch the TransferProxy JAR file.
 2. A default configuration file will be created.
 (More information [coming soon](#)).
-3. Addons can be used to specify server targets and redirection rules.
+3. Then choose an existing plugin or develop your own plugin.
+This will allow you to configure the redirection rules.

 ## 🔌 Contribution